gbmhunter/blog/content/posts/2020/06-30-june-2020-updates/_index.md

     {{% figure src="/electronics/communication-protocols/can-protocol/can-open-logo.jpg" width="500px" %}}

-* Added the new {{% link text="How To Simulate Circuits In KiCAD page" src="/electronics/general/kicad/how-to-simulate-circuits-in-kicad" %}} and {{% link text="How To Write Python Scripts For KiCAD page" src="/electronics/general/kicad/how-to-write-python-scripts-for-kicad" %}}.
+* Added the new {{% link text="How To Write Python Scripts For KiCAD page" src="/electronics/general/kicad/how-to-write-python-scripts-for-kicad" %}}.

 * Added information on {{% link text="number-to-string functions in the C programming language to the String Manipulation page" src="/programming/languages/c/string-manipulation" %}}.